-Initiate A Project With The Free SharePoint Project Management Template
+How to Initiate A Project With SharePoint [+ Free Template]

 Project management is not going away but it’s not getting any easier!
 Successful project management encompasses three core elements:

 At BrightWork, we have two free resources to help you deliver better projects on SharePoint.

 Firstly, Éamonn McGuinness, BrightWork CEO has authored the free book, ‘Collaborative Project Management: A Handbook’, which outlines a five-step to project management and offers leadership advice to help train your team.

 The five-steps of collaborative project management are:

 - Plan and Setup the Project

 - Work the Project

 Secondly, we have mapped the five-step project process to the Free SharePoint Project Management Template to make it even easier to develop a standardized process.

 The template, which ships with a pre-planned project site works on SharePoint 2019/ 2016/2013/2010, and SharePoint Online.